personalrobotics/herbpy/README.md

 The arms can be in two modes, stiff and not stiff.
 When the arms are not stiff, they are in gravity compensation mode and can be moved around.
 When the arms are stiff, they cannot be moved, but now planning can be performed.

-To make the arms stiff,
+To make an arm stiff,
 ```
 robot.right_arm.SetStiffness(1)
 ```

-And to put them back into gravity compensation mode
+And to put it back into gravity compensation mode
 ```
 robot.right_arm.SetStiffness(0)
 ```
 Make sure the arms are stiff before you begin planning and executing trajectories!

-The state of the arms is given by their configuration, or DOFValues (degrees of freedom) values.
+The state of an arm is given by its configuration, or DOFValues (degrees of freedom) values.
 You can get these by calling

 ```
 robot.right_arm.GetDOFValues()